 We are willing to take your application as sufficient evidence of your interest in studying law, so you do not need to convince us of the sincerity of your ambition.
 Remember, we are trying to get an idea of the voice you might bring to campus.
 While you will do a lot of talking about law at W&L, we are after a sense of what might inform your contribution will be to the conversation.
 So tell us about your losing season, your musical aspirations, that pivotal vacation experience, the single most important piece of advice you have ever received, your troubled (or wonderful) relationship with your sibling, why you volunteered... you get the idea.
 Those are the things that bring manila folders to life.(Back to Top)

 The selection of recommenders is entirely up to the applicant.
-Our only advice is that you identify two people who really know you well and can provide us with a rich and detailed sense of just who you are.
-We also recommend that one of your letters is written by a professor or someone who knows your academic abilities.
-As previously noted, we will review all aspects of your file as we make our admissions decision, and these letters, along with the more personal and qualitative aspects of your application, are our only meaningful opportunity to get a feel for you as a person.(Back to Top)
+Our only advice is that you identify people who really know you well and can provide us with a rich and detailed sense of just who you are.
+We also recommend submitting a letters written by a professor or someone who knows your academic abilities.
+As previously noted, we will review all aspects of your file as we make our admissions decision, and these letters, along with the more personal and qualitative aspects of your application, are a meaningful opportunity for our committee to learn more about you as a person.(Back to Top)

 We have a fairly liberal supplemental statement policy, and we will gladly review any such statements, addressing any aspects of your file you believe necessitate further explication, along with your application.(Back to Top)